mishra1010/Sigma-Web-Dev-Course/README.md

 sometimes we have to keep an image inside a container so that the aspect ratio is maintained and image completely fits in the container
 So, we use Object-fit and Object-cover
+object-fit: contain or cover - helps to contain an image in a box but truncates to manage aspect ratio if we want to truncate a selected part then we have to give object-position
+object-position: top right -> shows everything available in top right and cuts other positions.

+We have an option to give background-image in container instead of giving the image in the body. background-position background-repeat background-clip